hallvardnmbu/ecosystem/docs/island.rst

 letter in a string passed upon creation of the island.
 The cells contains information about its type, the animals currently residing there and its available fodder.

-Upon further expansion:

-* Add the new terrain-type to the default_fodder_parameters- and get_fodder_parameter-methods.

 Module for the island and its cells
 -----------------------------------
 .. automodule:: biosim.island